-- Pearsons Hall is the only building on campus that holds a liquor license, maintained by Bon Appetit.
+- Pearsons Hall and the Powerhouse are the only building on campus that holds a liquor license, maintained by Bon Appetit.

 - Campus events serving alcohol in other spaces on campus must be “hosted,” meaning that no cash sales are allowed.
 Such events must also be “private,” meaning that they are not open to the general public.